FACTBOX-The Japanese chipmaking equipment manufacturers navigating export curbs | Technology

 Tokyo Electron is the world's third-largest supplier of semiconductor manufacturing tools after Applied Materials Inc of the United States and ASML Holdings NV of the Netherlands.
 It also makes flat panel display-making gear.
 The firm in November slashed its sales forecast for the year to March 2023 by 250 billion yen ($1.88 billion), or 10.6%, due in part to tightening U.S. export curbs to China, though it later raised its revenue outlook by 70 billion yen.

 In October-December, its chip equipment sales in China fell 22.3% from a year earlier to 102.7 billion yen, accounting for 22.4% of its total chip equipment sales in the quarter.
-ADVANTEST CORP
+"We will respond appropriately after verifying the contents of the curbs," a spokesperson said.

+ADVANTEST CORP Advantest is a chip-testing equipment maker, in competition with U.S.-based Teradyne Inc.

 SCREEN HOLDINGS CO LTD Screen is the world's largest manufacturer of equipment used to clean silicon wafers.